yuguang/fhir-ingest-curamatic/README.md

 ```
 PYTHONPATH=./src pytest
 ```
+A couple of integration tests require the database to be up and running.
+The database can be started with the first two steps of the instructions in the "Ingesting files" section.

 ### Ingesting files

-Start up the docker containers with:
+1. Start up the docker containers with:
 ```
 docker compose up
 ```
-Check that the containers are running and the database is initialized
+2. Check that the containers are running and the database is initialized
 ```
 docker ps -a
 docker logs --follow postgres-db
 ```
-Run the first step in the ingestion process to process the data from the raw zone using the `structured_zone_transformer`:
+3. Run the first step in the ingestion process to process the data from the raw zone using the `structured_zone_transformer`:
 ```
 docker exec ingest-service python /src/structured_zone_transformer.py
 ```